santosomar/check-pwned/README.md

-A script to check for pwned account in internet databases.
+A script to check for pwned accounts in internet databases.

 Supported databases:
 - haveibeenpwned.com